geoffmunn/utility-scripts/README.md

  - **Do you want to withdraw or delegate anything?**: Optional - if you're staking coins then say 'yes'
  - **Delegation amount**: You can provide a percentage (usually 100%), or a fixed number.
 This percentage or number comes from the balance in the wallet at the time, unrelated to the withdrawn amount.
  - **Withdrawal threshold**: The amount that must be in the wallet before it is withdrawn.
+ - **Allow swaps?**: Yes or no - if you say 'no' then the swaps function will not apply to this wallet.

-This script will create a file called ```user_config.yml``` which you can edit if necessary, but do not modify the encrypted seed string.
+This script will create a file called ```user_config.yml```.
+You can edit this file if you need to, but do not modify the encrypted seed string.

 If this file is corrupted or you forget the password then you can delete it and start again.

-Once this is done, you can run the ```manage_wallets.py``` script and select the operation you want from the list.

 ### manage_wallets.py